Continuing Professional Development (CPD)

 • Grade the employee’s current skill level.
 This is particularly challenging for soft skills, and it might be necessary for clients, managers, or coworkers to provide a subjective assessment of the employee’s competency.

 • Create and define a goal that determines success.
-This will serve as a benchmark for progress when the Continuous Professional Development program is evaluated.
+This will serve as a benchmark for progress when the Continuing Professional Development program is evaluated.
 Again, soft skill development will require a subjective assessment.

 • Build a feedback schedule.
 At a minimum, feedback from the employee and associated stakeholders should be recorded at the midpoint of the CPD program, and again at the end.